 - Change passwords: Immediately change passwords to the accounts used in the call, including your Amazon and bank/credit card passwords.

-- Initiate two-factor authentication (2FA): Ensure that your accounts, like your bank account, are set up with 2FA to give an extra layer of security.
+- Initiate two-factor authentication (2FA): Ensure that your accounts, like your bank or credit card account, are set up with 2FA to give an extra layer of security.